-If you want to quickly improve your vocabulary, start with the most often used Italian terms that you can use daily.
-Put these to use, and you’ll be speaking with confidence in no time.
+If you want to improve your vocabulary quickly, start with the most often-used Italian terms you can use daily.
+Put these to use, and you’ll speak confidently in no time.

 Keep a notebook nearby to take notes of the new terms and review those you already know.

 In Italian, the stress is always on the second-to-last syllable of the word, except for a few exceptions.
 Knowing where to emphasize a word is essential to learn Italian grammar rules easily and its correct pronunciation.

 For example, the word “caffè” is pronounced “ka-FE,” with the stress on the second syllable.
 By mastering Italian vowels, consonants, and accents, you’ll be on your way to speaking Italian like a native.